rackspace/runway/docs/source/cfngin/configuration.rst

 (build or destroy), the S3 object is *"locked"*.
 The lock is a tag applied to the object at the start of one of these actions.
 The tag-key is **cfngin_lock_code** and the tag-value is UUID generated each time a command is run.
-In order for CFNgin to lock a persistent graph object, the tag must not be present on the object.
-For CFNgin to act on the graph_ (modify or unlock) the value of the tag must match the UUID of the current CFNgin session.
+In order for Runway's CFNgin to lock a persistent graph object, the tag must not be present on the object.
+For Runway's CFNgin to act on the :ref:`graph <term-graph>` (modify or unlock) the value of the tag must match the UUID of the current CFNgin session.
 If the object is locked or the code does not match, an error will be raised and no action will be taken.
 This prevents two parties from acting on